4Players/odin-unity-networking-demo/README.md

 You can change the body color in real time using the controls in the bottom left, as well as your name.
 By pressing the `SPACE` key the avatar will jump but also will release a managed object that has a built-in time to change its color.
 Notice how that color syncs to all other clients as well.

-Pressing the `R` key will place a flower, which is an unmanaged object but will also be replicated accross the network.
+Pressing the `E` key will place a flower, which is an unmanaged object but will also be replicated accross the network.
 Last but not least, pressing the `L` key will toggle the worlds light for everyone.
 Each of these features demonstrates one core concept of ODIN Networking:

 - Spawning a managed object
 - Spawning am unmanaged object